IrisRizos/SexCy_lifestage_protistID/README.md

 ##
 ````

-These output files are the basis of multiple sequence alignemnts and phylogenetic gene trees reconstructions (cf. 2.2).
+These output files are the basis of multiple sequence alignments and phylogenetic gene trees reconstructions (cf. 2.2).

 #### 1.3 Target gene validation: